shihabcse1/online_shop_app/README.md

 ## Online Shop App

 A simple app using REST API.
 It will not load all the products at the beginning.
 It will load next page after scrolling.
-The whole app is developed using Kotlin in MVVM architecture.
+The whole app is developed using Flutter in MVVM architecture.

 ## [Watch it on YouTube](https://youtu.be/pDYPKWsVLJM)